Students Preparing For 'March For Our Lives' Protests In Baltimore, D.C.

-BALTIMORE (WJZ) — In less than 12 hours, students from across the country will descend on the nation’s capital and Baltimore to rally for safer schools.
+BALTIMORE (WJZ) — Right now, students from across the country are beginning to descend on Baltimore and the nation’s capital to rally for safer schools.

 Students from Baltimore will meet up at Baltimore Polytechnic Institute to take buses to Washington, D.C. to participate in the rally.
 However, some are choosing to stay behind to protest right in Baltimore City.